getsolus/help-center-docs/configuration/changing-shell/en.md

 ## Switching

-To switch to another shell, first install the appropriate package, followed by the command `chsh` (change shell) with `sudo` to change the shell for your user session.
+To switch to another shell, first install the appropriate package, followed by the command `chsh` (change shell) with `sudo` to change the shell for your user session, using the path provided in `/usr/share/defaults/etc/shells`.
 Lastly you need to log out and back in again for the change to take effect.

 Example: